ottentita/lonaat-backend/replit.md

 - 2025-10-29: Added affiliate product scraping functionality
 - 2025-10-29: Integrated OpenAI for AI-powered product descriptions
 - 2025-10-29: Added AI-powered ad text generation with call-to-action
+- 2025-10-29: Added full automation endpoint - scrape, generate ads, save to Firebase in one request

 ## Running the Project
 The backend runs on port 5000 and is accessible via the configured workflow.